-where $N(n,\lambda)$ is the maximal cardinality such that a $(n,N,\lambda_1,\lambda_2)$ correlation-assisted identification code for the channel $W$ exists. \end{definition} \begin{definition} A correlation-assisted $(n,N,\lambda_1,\lambda_2)$ identification-code for the MIMO channel described in \eqref{Model:MIMOcorrelated} is a family of pairs $\{\left(\mathbf{u}_i,\setd_i(y^n)\right),\ i=1,\dots,N\},$ such that for some $\lambda_1+\lambda_2 < 1$ and for all $i \in \{1,\ldots,N\}$, we have: \end{definition} \begin{remark} The definitions of identification-codes for the single-user MIMO channel are similar to the SISO case, except for the dimension of input and output sets.
-Indeed, in each time $i \in \{1,\ldots,n\}$, we send $N_T$ scalar signals and receive $N_R$ signals.
+and with errors of the first and second kind that satisfy \end{definition} \begin{remark} The definitions of identification codes for the single-user MIMO channel are similar to the SISO case, except for the dimension of input and output sets.
+Indeed, at each time instant $i \in \{1,\ldots,n\}$, we send $N_T$ scalar signals and receive $N_R$ signals.
 Thus, compared to the SISO case, the input and output sets contain matrices instead of vectors. \end{remark}